Stage 2: Life Context | Problem Statement

 Life problems as wicked problems

-Horst Rittel and Melvin Webber introduced the concept of "wicked problems" in 1973 to describe challenges that resist simple definition and have no single correct solution.
+Horst Rittel and Melvin Webber introduced the concept of "wicked problems" to describe challenges that resist simple definition and have no single correct solution.
 Life design challenges share many properties with wicked problems: they are unique to the individual, they evolve as you work on them, every attempted solution changes the problem itself, and there is no clear stopping rule (no moment where the problem is definitively "solved").

 This is why a traditional goal-setting approach often fails for life design.
 Goals assume you know what the target is.
 Wicked problems require you to define the target as part of the process.
-Your problem statement is a working hypothesis about what needs to change, and it will refine itself as you move into the design and prototyping phases that follow.
+Your problem statement is a working hypothesis about what needs to change, and it'll refine itself as you move into the design and prototyping phases that follow.

 This section builds on everything you've done so far.
 Keep your Alignment results, Wheel of Life scores, and Life Roles audit nearby - you'll need them.